cheesesamwich/Glide/README.md

-# 3AM Theme
+## 3AM 🌙
-## It's 3AM.
-No Light, Just Night.

-### Features

-- Clean rounded style
-- Consistent true black
-- Minimal issues (Refer to the planned or potential features section)
-- Easy and simple customizability
-- Support for select Discord experiments
-- Written with simplicity and understandability in mind
+Just a quick heads-up: The 3AM Plugin has been released, introducing custom fonts, server animations, and a privacy blur—all configurable within the Discord app.
+This also means that the original 3AM theme and support for other modded clients will be depreceated.
+I'm shifting my focus from heavily documenting the code, to a simpler, user-friendly setup from within the plugin.

 ### Planned Or Potential Features

 #### Ideas
-- Transfer 3AM to a plugin for added support and customisability (eg: color and value config in app) (i'll definitely do this if i can, but vencord plugin docs are bleh so we'll see i guess)
-- Darken and round spotify listen along invites
-- Optimise the selectors to have a better update longevity
+- Making small adjustments to Spotify Listen Along invites for a cleaner look
+- Improving selectors for more reliable updates
+- Automatically reinject the css instead of relying on a button

 #### Bugs
-- Hovering on a mention message causes it to turn yellow
-- Missing comments on some class recolor lines
+- Adding comments to some class recolor lines
-- Some online status indicators are vertically stretched
+- Adjusting online status indicators that appear stretched (seemingly fixed, maybe??
+I'm not sure, lol)
-- Soundmoji experiment search button is the wrong color
+- Fixing the color of the Soundmoji experiment search button
-- The custom maxwell loading screen still displays keybind indicators
+- Maxwell's loading screen still sometimes shows keybind indicators

 ### Instructions

 #### Vencord Installation

-To install 3AM on Vencord:
+To get 3AM vibes on your Vencord:

-1. Navigate to settings.
-2. Go to themes.
-3. Click on online themes.
-4. Paste the following URL: `https://raw.githubusercontent.com/cheesesamwich/3AM/main/3AM.css`
+1. Follow the [vencord plugin guide](https://github.com/Vendicated/Vencord/blob/main/docs/1_INSTALLING.md) if you havent already.
+2. Download the index.tsx file from the 3AM repository and drag it into `Vencord\Vencord\src\userplugins\3AM`.
+3. Run `pnpm build` from the cmd in your vencord directory.
+4. Restart your discord.
+5. Navigate to your plugins menu and enable the 3AM Plugin.
+To configure, press the cog icon.

 #### Other Client Installation

-Currently, there is no documented support for any other modded Discord clients.
-The theme has been tested on Vencord, but it's expected to work fine elsewhere.
+There is no longer support for other modded Discord clients.
+3AM only supports Vencord.

+---